prestonbridgers/ntd/README.md

 # nCurses ToDo (ntd)

-ntd is a teminal based application for the creation and management of a todo list.
+ntd is a terminal based application for the creation and management of a todo list.
 The project is written in C and has very few dependencies.

 # Installation